On the Max-Cut of Sparse Random Graphs: Introduction and Main Results

-\end{theorem} Note that while the random $n$-node cubic graph (a graph generated uniformly at random from the set of all $3$-regular $n$-node graphs) does not necessarily diverge to infinity, it does have mostly a locally-tree like structure and the results obtained for regular graphs with diverging girth which regard ''global'' structure such as Max-Cut apply to these graphs as well, see for one example where such an argument is developed~\cite{BandyopadhyayGamarnikCounting}.
+\end{theorem} Note that while the girth of the random $n$-node cubic graph (a graph generated uniformly at random from the set of all $3$-regular $n$-node graphs) does not necessarily diverge to infinity, this graph does have mostly a locally tree-like structure and the results which regard ``global'' structure such as Max-Cut obtained from the regular graphs with diverging girth apply to these graphs as well, see for one example where such an argument is developed~\cite{BandyopadhyayGamarnikCounting}.
+Specifically, one can use the construction described on page 22, Subsection 4.4 of the aforementioned paper.
+In this paper a simple procedure is described consisting of ``blowing up'' a portion of the random graph containing small cycles into a part which does not contain cycles of any fixed length $g$.
+Since it affects only a constant size portion of the graph it does not affect the limiting value of a maximum cut.

 The remainder of this paper is organized as follows.
 In the next section we provide some preliminary technical results regarding the balls into bins model.
 In the same section we state and prove the so-called local large deviations results for lattice based random variables.
 These results serve as a basis for computing the first and second moments of the number of cuts satisfying the local optimality constraints.
 Section~\ref{section:UpperBound} is devoted to establishing the upper bound part of our main result, Theorem~\ref{main_theorem}, using the first moment method.
 In Section~\ref{section:LowerBound} we derive an optimization problem the solution of which describes the asymptotics of second moment.
 In Section~\ref{section:SystemEquation} this optimization problem is reduced to a system of equations, the unique solution of which is used to obtain the lower bound on the maximum cut value.
 Most of the ideas are based on the same techniques as the ones used for the upper bound part, but the details are very lengthy and far more involved.
+Section~\ref{section:proof_MaxCut_cubic} is dedicated to the proof of Theorem \ref{cgraph_cut}.
 The numerical answers appearing in the statement and the proofs of our result are based on computer assisted computation and thus our results should be qualified as computer assisted.
-In the last Section~\ref{section:UpperBound} we conclude with several open problems.
+In the last Section we conclude with several open problems.